jsnpereira/container-tomcat8/README.md

 ```

 ### How to access tomcat server
-You access an URL as "http:localhost:8080" and showing the site tomcat server.
+You access an URL as "http:localhost:8080" or "http:localhost:8080/manager/html"  and showing the site tomcat server.

 ### Reference
 * [Git hub](https://github.com/cmoro-deusto/docker-tomcat8)